palantus/sitecore/README.md

 ## Mods
 Take a look at the mod sample in mods folder.
 It can be loaded by placing LOAD_SAMPLE=TRUE in .env.

+### Extending command palette (F1)
+Take a look at my mod sitemod-wiki or sitemod-files.
+Basically you need to plads a javascript file in www/commands/ which exports the commands.